 "The City of Orem welcomes Saraya to the community and is excited for the diversity it brings and adds to the city's business base,” said Jamie Davison, City Manager.
 “With a worldwide presence already, we look forward to helping Saraya grow and prosper in Orem while taking advantage of the city's talented workforce already in tune with the cultures the company serves."

-“We first connected with Saraya USA, Inc. at the SelectUSA foreign direct investment conference in 2018,” said Theresa A. Foxley, president and CEO of EDCUtah.
+“We first connected with Saraya USA, Inc. in 2018 thanks to SelectUSA making a connection,” said Theresa A. Foxley, president and CEO of EDCUtah.
 “Manufacturing continues to be a strong sector for us in the last 12 months, and we welcome the added diversification the company brings to our economy.”

 Jake Berlin, business development manager (emeritus), and Colby Cooley, vice president of business development, led this project for EDCUtah.
 For more information, contact Colby at 801-323-4250, firstname.lastname@example.org